StarSheriff2/hello-rails-react/README.md

 **Note:<br>_ These commands will not stop on their own.
 If you change something in your project files, it will recompile and reload the page in your browser.
 To exit, hit "ctrl + c"_**

+## Linters
+To run the linters included in this repository, go to the root directory of your repository and copy/paste the following commands into your terminal:
+(**Note:** Make sure you run `npm install` before you do this)
+- for ESlint, `npx eslint <path of file>`
+- for Rubocop, `rubocop .`

 ## Author
 👤 **Arturo Alvarez**
 - Github: [@StarSheriff2](https://github.com/StarSheriff2)